Plymouth-COMP2000/design-exercises-OoiWeiChyeh/CW1/README.md

 ### Understanding the Users

-The context analysis identifies two primary user types—restaurant staff and customers—who operate in completely different environments.
+The context analysis identifies two primary user types: restaurant staff and customers who operate in completely different environments.
 Staff are dealing with noise, multitasking, and peak-hour chaos.
 Customers might be browsing at home on a tablet or making last-minute bookings on their phone while walking.
 These constraints shaped a lot of the interface choices, like larger buttons for staff and clearer confirmation feedback for guests.

 There's also the question of technical literacy.
 Some staff are comfortable with mobile apps, others less so.
 The design had to work for both without feeling dumbed down.

 ### Early Sketches

-The low-fidelity prototypes were deliberately rough—just enough to test ideas without getting attached to any particular layout.
+The low-fidelity prototypes were deliberately rough just enough to test ideas without getting attached to any particular layout.
 Keeping things at sketch level made it easier to throw out bad ideas quickly.
 The focus was on interaction flow and information hierarchy rather than making things look polished.

 Looking back, some of the early navigation patterns were overly complex.
 Users pointed that out pretty quickly during testing.